stefanutti/unix-utils/README.md

 ## Info to set docker

-I'm using an Ubuntu 16.04 LTM (64bit) to host Docker.
+I'm using Ubuntu 16.04 LTM (64bit) to host Docker.

 Note:
-- if you have Windows consider to use VirtualBox with a VMI Ubuntu image (http://www.osboxes.org)
+- if you have Windows, consider to use VirtualBox with a VMI Ubuntu image (http://www.osboxes.org)

 To install Docker follow the instructions here: https://store.docker.com/editions/community/docker-ce-server-ubuntu
 - sudo apt-get -y install apt-transport-https ca-certificates curl